1st December 2019 | Collaboration delivers UK’s most connected bridge

-A partnership between cable management specialist voestalpine Metsec plc, leading M&E fixings supplier in Scotland MEF and lead M&E contractor SES Engineering Services, part of Wates, has been critical in ensuring the delivery of the systems that will support the 2.7km road bridge and ensure its safe and efficient running for decades to come.
+A partnership between cable management specialist, voestalpine Metsec plc, leading M&E fixings supplier in Scotland, MEF, and lead M&E contractor, SES Engineering Services, has been critical in ensuring the delivery of the systems that will support the 2.7km road bridge and assure its safe and efficient running for decades to come.

-The cable management systems supplied by Metsec are prefabricated into 424 modules by SES and then installed into each of the 110 finished 750-tonne road section decks before they are taken out by barge onto the River Forth and then lifted by crane to connect to connect to the span between the bridge towers.
+The cable management systems supplied by Metsec were prefabricated into 424 modules by SES and then installed into each of the finished 750-tonne road section decks before being delivered to site by barge along the River Forth and craned into position to span between the bridge towers.

-“MEF are part of the SES approved supply chain and they selected Metsec not only because they were the best from a commercial and quality point of view, but because they were able to supply the cable management systems we needed in special sizes, vitally important in terms of minimising waste and ensuring ease of fit.
+“MEF are part of the SES-approved supply chain and they selected Metsec not only because they were the best from a commercial and quality point of view, but because they were able to supply the cable management systems we needed in special sizes, vitally important in terms of minimising waste and ensuring ease of fit.
 Particularly important was their willingness to adapt the units to minimise the number of joints required.
-Everything was spot on in terms of enabling the teams to fabricate and install each unit on schedule.”
+Everything was spot-on in terms of enabling the teams to fabricate and install each unit on schedule.”

-voestalpine Metsec plc supplied hot dip galvanised cable tray and cable ladders cut to special size lengths, the trays to 3.5m and the ladders to 6.9m.
-The finished modules assembled by SES will hold a complex array of water management and cabling needs from lighting and power to traffic management systems, security, fire alarms, radio communications, structural health monitoring and building monitoring, all designed to give optimal control over the management and performance of the bridge.
+voestalpine Metsec plc supplied hot dip galvanised cable tray and cable ladders cut to special lengths, the trays to 3.5m and the ladders to 6.9m.
+The finished modules assembled by SES hold a complex array of water management and cabling needs from lighting and power to traffic management systems, security, fire alarms, radio communications, structural health monitoring and building monitoring, all designed to give optimal control over the management and performance of the bridge.

-Cullen continues: “It’s a highly complex installation that effectively acts as the ‘brains’ of the bridge, controlling everything from the timing of the lights to maintenance planning with a focus on optimising efficiency and communications not just on the bridge itself but on how it communicates with the traffic management systems that feed into it.”
+Cullen continues: “It’s a highly complex installation that effectively acts as the ‘brains’ of the bridge, controlling everything from the timing of the lights to maintenance planning, with a focus on optimising efficiency and communications not just on the bridge itself but on how it communicates with the traffic management systems that feed into it.”